 Some buyers demand that sellers to literally rebuild a home after a home inspection.
 Inspections are important but today many sellers are paying for and sharing pre-sale inspection reports with potential buyers.
 Nobody is going a perfectly good roof or furnace just because the buyer wants a new one.
 On the flip side, sellers need to have some flexibility even in a seller’s market.
 Broken appliances and furnaces need to be repaired or replaced.

 Buyers and sellers need to take a step back to understand why the other side is requesting money, repair or replacement.
 Many first- time home buyers cannot afford to do anything for a couple of years and home warranty programs paid for by the seller often cover many of the issues.
 But buyers requesting money toward closing costs and/or points as well as a lower sale price may have to pay for the warranty program themselves.

-Finally buyers, who have obtained a mortgage to finance the purchase, need to have proof of home owner’s insurance to close.
-Owner’s insurance covers the structure and contents of the property against damage and theft.
+Finally, buyers, who have obtained a mortgage to finance the purchase, need to have proof of home owner’s insurance to close.
+The owner’s insurance covers the structure and contents of the property against damage and theft.
 It’s a no-brainer and the lender forces buyers into covering at least the structure against loss.

 Title insurance is also required by the lender but only covers their share of “mortgage ownership” on the property against title problems.
 Just prior to or at closing buyers are offered the opportunity to purchase title insurance (one-time fee) covering them against any title or deed issues that went undiscovered prior to their purchase of the property.
 For example, the property you are buying was built 40 years ago and at some point one of the previous owners sold without getting the proper signatures from all the owners.
 Nobody catches it until one of those people appears and wants the property back- an owner’s title insurance policy covers your legal fees to clear up the situation.
 In short, for a variety of reasons, purchasing an owner’s title policy is the right thing to do.